manisha-dhanuka/manisha-dhanuka/README.md

 * 🌟 Fascinated by the power of data and its ability to uncover valuable insights
 * 🔍 Enthusiastic about exploring complex datasets and solving real-world problems through data-driven approaches
 * 📈 Committed to continuously learning and staying updated with the latest trends and advancements in the field

-🚀 Projects:

-* 📁 Netflix Movie and Tv Shows Clustering: Brief description of the project and its outcomes [Link to repository/notebook]
-* 📁 Stock Price Analysis: Brief description of the project and its outcomes [Link to repository/notebook]
-* 📁 Android Apps Authenticity Prediction: Brief description of the project and its outcomes [Link to repository/notebook]

 📚 Certifications: